thomasWeise/oa/difficulties/scalability/README.md

    For the TSP, for instance, the Concorde tool is incredibly fast on many relatively large problems.
    If we really encounter a worst-case instance where the runtime is infeasible, then we may just stop the algorithm and give up on that one.
    Getting optimal solutions 99% of the time may be good enough.
-3. We can also break the statement by using exact algorithms as heuristics:
+3. We can also break the statement by using exact algorithms that are anytime algorithms (see \def.ref{anytimeAlgorithm}) as heuristics:
    As mentioned earlier, exact algorithms often find the optimal solution early, but spend much time in searching the rest of the search space to make sure that there is not any better solution lurking elsewhere.
-   We may terminate exact algorithms earlier if necessary and take their current best result.
+   We may terminate exact algorithms earlier if necessary and take their current best result&nbsp;[@WO2013ABABAFQCSFD].
    We lose the guaranteed optimality, but the result we get could still be optimal.
    This goes especially well in combination with the second point above.